-A native of St. Louis, Missouri, Nicholas is currently based out of Duluth, Minnesota, where he is an Assistant Professor of Music at The College of St. Scholastica.
-He received his doctorate from the University of Michigan, with previous studies at the University of Kansas and at the Hochschule für Musik und Tanz Köln as a two-time DAAD grantee.
+A native of St. Louis, MO, Dr. Susi is currently based out of Duluth, MN where he is Assistant Professor of Music at the College of St. Scholastica.
+In addition to teaching private lessons in piano, Dr. Susi also teaches music theory and coordinates the class piano program.
+He completed his doctorate at the University of Michigan, with previous studies at the University of Kansas and at the Hochschule für Musik und Tanz Köln as a two-time DAAD grantee.
 Primary teachers include Zena Ilyashov, Jack Winerock, Nina Tichman, and Arthur Greene.